bernhardangele/BU-adv-stats/Class2/Class2.md

 ===========================================================
 - Remember, we are reversing the idea that the sample mean has a 95% probability to be within the 95% confidence interval around the population mean.
 - When we calculate a 95% CI from a *sample* this **DOES NOT MEAN** that there is a 95% probability that the population mean is within this 95% CI.
+- The true mean either is or is not in this particular CI.
 - Rather, it means that if you take a lot of samples and compute the CI around the sample mean, 95% of those CIs will contain the true population mean.
 - In other words, the CI bounds are random variables, but the population mean isn't.
 - (In Bayesian statistics, you can actually get something equivalent to the first definition -- a 95% credible interval.)